Procedural Knowledge Learning¶

 - The NULL identity is a special identity that indicates an element which cannot be generalized and must contain a specific value. - All elements in the original rule that reference specific constant values are trivially assigned the NULL identity. - A variable’s identity can also be mapped to the NULL identity.
 When this happens, we say the identity has been literalized.

-EBC traverses an explanation trace of the problem-solving that occurred in the substate to determine which variables in different rule instances refer to the same underlying object.
-There are two ways that an explanation trace can show a shared identity:
+EBBS traverses a behavior trace of the problem-solving that occurred in the substate to determine which variables in different rule instances refer to the same underlying object.
+Identities can be shared in the following situations.

 - Variables that have the same name and are in the same rule firing will share an identity This is the trivial case.
 The basic semantics of rules implies that the same variable in a rule references the same underlying object.